 For example, regulation is a key issue.
 Our comparison table will show if a broker is regulated, and our broker reviews will be specific about which regulator is responsible.
-In the UK, the Financial Conduct Authority (FCA) regulate a number of brands already – not because they trade binary options – but because they also allow clients to trade Contracts for Difference.
+In the UK, the Financial Conduct Authority (FCA) regulate a number of brands already – not because they trade binary options – but because they also allow clients to trade CFDs.
 Some binary options brokers have chosen to register with the FCA – but this is not the same as being regulated by them.
 It is a key point if UK traders in particular want the piece of mind that FCA regulation gives.

 Bonuses are generally paid as a deposit match, or sometimes once a set number of trades have been settled, for a set amount.
 Either way, there are generally restrictions, or terms and conditions that need to be met before the funds are available to be withdrawn.

 It is worth spending some time understanding those terms before signing up.
 If the terms are not likely to be met (for example a volume of trades within the first few weeks) then the bonus loses any appeal and that broker may no longer be the best choice.
 There are also some terms which restrict even the the withdrawal of the initial deposit – not just bonus funds.
 These are thankfully rare – but highlight the need for checking.